Don Baird

-Don Baird (born 29 May 1951) is a retired male pole vaulter from Australia.
+Donald George Baird (29 May 1951 – February 2026) was an Australian pole vaulter.
 He set his personal best (5.53 metres) on 16 April 1977 at a meet in Long Beach.
 He was coached by pole vault coach Walter Chisholm.

+Biography

 Competing for the Long Beach State Beach track and field team, Baird won the 1977 pole vault at the NCAA Division I Indoor Track and Field Championships with a mark of 5.28 metres.

+After retiring as an athlete, Baird continued living in California, working as a corporate fundraiser for high school athletics programs.
+He died in California in February 2026, at the age of 74.